opencadc-metadata-curation/collection2caom2/README.md

 Use this approach if the source data is in simple FITS files, and the mapping capabilities of the blueprint functionality are sufficient to capture the idiosyncracies of the TDM->CAOM2 mapping for the telescope in question.

+For blueprint-based implementations, when one attribute in the CAOM2 record is affected by a particular input value, use the blueprint.
+When more than one attribute in the CAOM2 record is affected by a particular input value, use the update method, which is invoked via a 'visitor'.

 ## Cardinality Examples

 TBD